Skip to main content

 How does ChainSec help with DORA provider requirements?

-ChainSec provides a central register for all ICT providers, tools to classify critical providers, templates for DORA-adapted security assessments, structured follow-up of provider performance, and reports demonstrating compliance for supervisory authorities.
+ChainSec provides a central register for all ICT providers, tools to classify critical providers, customizable security assessment templates, structured follow-up of provider performance, and exported reports you can share with supervisory authorities.